-Forestry and National Park Estate Act 1998 Integrated Forestry Operations Approval for Upper North East Region
+Forestry and National Park Estate Act 1998 Integrated Forestry Operations Approval for Lower North East Region

-Amended approval (including clauses removed or changed by Amendment No. 1, 2, 3 and 4) pursuant to Part 4 of the Forestry and National Park Estate Act 1998, including:
+Explanatory Note Amended approval (including clauses removed or changed by Amendment No. 1, 2 and 3) pursuant to Part 4 of the Forestry and National Park Estate Act 1998, including:

-Appendix A: Revised terms (including clauses removed or changed by

-Amendment No. 2 and 3) of licence under the Protection of the

-Environment Operations Act 1997

-Appendix B: Revised terms (including clauses removed or changed by

-Amendment No. 1, 2, 3 and 4) of licence under the Threatened

-Species Conservation Act 1995

-Appendix C: Revised terms (including clauses removed or changed by

-Amendment No. 2) of licence under Part 7A of the Fisheries

-Management Act 1994

-AMENDMENT 7 1 March 2013
+Appendix A: Revised terms (including clauses removed or changed by Amendment No. 2 and 3) of licence under the Protection of the Environment Operations Act 1997 Appendix B: the Environment Operations Act 1997 Revised terms (including clauses removed or changed by Appendix D. Amendment No. 1, 2 and 3) of licence under the Threatened Species Conservation Act 1995 Appendix C: Revised terms (including clauses removed or changed by Amendment No. 2) of licence under Part 7A of the Fisheries Management Act 1994 Appendix D: Maps 1 to 6 - Land to which this approval does not apply Appendix E: Original clauses

-1 March 2013 Appendix D (Reference to maps updated) Appendix D:
+AMENDMENT 5 1 March 2013 Appendix D (reference to maps updated)